CoolDeveloper101/django-do-to-list/README.md

 This is a basic to do list application in django.
 This site uses bootstrap to design the website.

-You can use this to-do-list by running he following commands in the terminal (You should have python installed.) -
+You can use this to-do-list by running he following commands in the terminal (You should have python and git installed.) -

 `python -m pip install --upgrade pip`<br>
 `pip install Django==3.0.1`<br>